kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # I417.1   General

-This appendix provides methodologies for performing toxic release hazard analysis for the flight of a launch vehicle as required by §417.227 and for launch processing at a launch site in the United States as required by §417.407(f).
+This appendix provides methodologies for performing toxic release hazard analysis for the flight of a launch vehicle as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.227   Toxic release hazard analysis.|§417.227]] and for launch processing at a launch site in the United States as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.407   Hazard control implementation.|§417.407]](f).
 The requirements of this appendix apply to a launch operator and the launch operator's toxic release hazard analysis unless the launch operator clearly and convincingly demonstrates that an alternative approach provides an equivalent level of safety.

 # I417.3   Identification of non-toxic and toxic propellants